Habnone/Every-lmaobox-lua/README.md

 - Freecam / Noclip - This script allows you to fly around the map (client-side of course) while holding the freecam key. by @lnx00 <https://github.com/lnx00/Lmaobox-LUA/blob/main/Freecam.lua>

 - Give yourself a vintage community sparkle lugermorph - You can equip it but it won't show up in game. by @kast1450 <https://pastebin.com/jrY8dxvn>

-- IRIS V1.1 - [LMAOBOX Script Set] - A giant mashup of a ton of scripts made for LMAOBOX. by @Kaoir <https://github.com/PhoenixAceVFX/IRIS-LMAOBOX>

 - Intentionally Bad Watermark - For those who wanna suffer with a terribly bland and normal-looking watermark. by @Xee545 <https://github.com/Xee545/lmaobox-luas/blob/main/badwatermark.lua>